LittleSimpleWallpaperChanger/lswc/README.md

 *Updates with 2022 in their name*
 ---------------------------------
- Added newer and adjusted packages, ready for 2022.
+ Changed some lines, and changed the name, ready for 2022.

-These '2022' packages are an update.
+This is version '2022'.
+These packages are the latest version.
 Adjustments are made in the main file, line 25 got an addition of _', Gio'_ and in line 78 i changed the _apostrophes_ in _quotation Marks_.
 The result?  less nagging in the logfiles.
-I got the idea the program works much better ;-)
+I got the impression the program works much better ;-)

 ** If you have lswc already running, just replace the file 'Lswc' from the zip-package - according to your distro flavor, by copying it to .local/scripts/lswc/ in your home folder.